RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 But how to get there?
 This is a question that I still do not have a full answer for it.
 So in the meantime I will share with you just a thoughts.

+##Teach them swim or throw them to the water?
+Are employees need to get organized training, includes the study of all the swimming movements, or perhaps to just show them the pool and let them reveal themselves?
+In other words: Who is responsible for Learning, the worker or the guide?

+When I came to Gizra, they threw me into the water.
+The water in Gizra is very deep!
+It was a very frustrating experience.
+I know how to swim and I did all the moves I know, and yet I felt a lot of times I'm drowning.
+It was a new pool, different water temperature, and it tooks time before I learned how to take a rest in the shallow water and where is the ladder to exit the pool.
+To say the truth, I'm still learning.
+For a new employee, it is a very inconvenient experience, even stressful, and I admit that sometimes raised in my head go back to my previous work, familiar and cozy, where I knew how to swim well.
+What kept me going is the very early understanding of "The Gizra Way": You are allowed to make a mistake here.
+The message was clear: the important thing is to keep doing, make mistakes and do better next time.
+I realized that nobody would fire me because I was wrong, as long as I noticed my mistakes, learn from them and make all efforts not to be wrong in the same place twice.

+Organized training advantage is that it facilitates the entry process which is not an easy as it is.
+It prevents unnecessary frustrations and allows more rapid learning.
+From the first moment the person understand what is expected from him, the knowledge is gradually built, and he makes less mistakes.
+I believe that eventually it significantly shortens the "newbie" time.
+On the other hand this process can make passive workers, they just needs to come to class and they will get all the answers.

+When someone thrown into the water he must be active.
+Study the movements on his own.
+The message is that you have responsibility for your learning.
+There is a value for questioning and self-discovery, and it encourages initiative and a "ראש גדול".
+I think that when a person finally figure out something on his own, he gets greater satisfaction.

+In the web development world, quickly and constantly changing, this is a very important skill to learn alone.
+But of course all this should take place in an environment demands excellence on the one hand, but on the other hand let you go wrong and learn from mistakes.
+I found this atmosphere at Gizra and we need to preserve it.

+However, I am still trying to find the right formula that would combine structured learning and independent study.
+What issues important to teach the class?
+What should leave for self-study?
+How to encourage curiosity to learn on your own?
+How to create a safe and comfortable atmosphere to study alone?
+How to make frustration become motivation and not despair?

+And what about the company goods (טובת החברה)?
+What is the fastest way to train an employee?
+How much אורך נשימה the company has to absorb mistakes?